 According to rabbinic law and tradition, eighteen minutes is the maximum amount of time that moistened flour can be left unattended before it will naturally "leaven" from the yeast spores in the air.

-In current matzah parlance, “18-minute matzah” means that the entire matzah [production] line is cleaned every 18 minutes; this includes mixing utensils, table or conveyor lines, matzah cutters and scorers (dockers) and every other surface that comes in contact with the dough.
-The result is a product that has not just been baked in less than 18 minutes, but one that has also not come in contact with any dough older than 18 minutes.
+In current matzah parlance, "18-minute matzah" means that the entire matzah [production] line is cleaned every 18 minutes; this includes mixing utensils, table or conveyor lines, matzah cutters and scorers (dockers), and every other surface that comes in contact with the dough.
+The result is a product that has not just been baked in less than 18 minutes but also has not come in contact with any dough older than 18 minutes.
 However, this special time-sensitive cleaning process can be challenging, particularly when dealing with older matzah-making equipment that is pitted or has cracks and crannies.1

 Meal of Messiah

-There is a tradition that was started in the seventeenth century by the founder of the Chassidic movement (the Baal Shem Tov) called the "Meal of Messiah".
+A tradition started in the seventeenth century by the founder of the Chassidic movement (the Baal Shem Tov) called the "Meal of Messiah".
 On the last day of Chag Hamatzot, the last meal of the day was eaten as a special seder with the focus on the coming of Messiah and the final redemption2.

-The following table outlines some traditional readings for each of the days of the Feast of Unleavened Bread.
+The following table outlines some traditional readings for each day of the Feast of Unleavened Bread.

 Readings